Pierrot (Tamás Z. Marosi): The musician

 Pierrot has been a productive composer and music producer, creator of dozens of Hungarian top hits performed by other singers as well as himself.

 He studied violin and piano in school and continued private musical education thereafter.
 Having recognized his creativity, his teachers and instructors gave him sufficient freedom for self-development.
 By the time his studies were finished he was already a popular artist as a pop singer and songwriter.

 From 1988 Pierrot had spent several years as musical editor at a Hungarian commercial radio channel (Danubius) where he got access to a vast source of musical material.
 This background helped him to establish a career in the music industry and to acquire skills in studio work.

 His first professional band was founded in 1986 (Pierrot álma – Pierrot’s dream).
 A ten-year period came when he performed on stage wearing a clown masque covering half of his face – or leaving half of it uncovered, as he prefers to put it.
 He challenged himself in theatre too in a number of occasions.
 In 1991 he composed music for the Hungarian stage adaptation of Anthony Burgess’s Clockwork Orange and had regular multimedia-based performances in Budapest’s traditional Bábszínház puppet/marionette theatre.
 In 2010 he was music composer of a children’s musical based on the story of the cartoon series Popeye.
 (L. Darvasi – Pierrot – Ganxsta Zolee: Popeye).
+Among his many singer-songwriter albums, the latest (Carousel) was released through crowdfunding.

 He had been producer and many times composer of several albums for other Hungarian performers including Ganxsta Zolee (hip-hop) who also appears in Pierrot’s video game Yoomurjak’s Ring and lends his voice to certain characters in AGON.
 Pierrot was composer and producer of Ganxsta Zolee & Kartel's album K.O. (released in 2017) which went platinum and won a Fonogram at the Hungarian Music Awards in 2018.

 A large part of the background music in Pierrot’s games are his own compositions.
 The title music of Yoomurjak’s Ring, Coming Back Home is one of them, co-written with Jamie Winchester, the singer of the English version.
 The Hungarian version (titled Otthon), which has also been published as a stand-alone music video, is performed by Pierrot himself.